School of the Art Institute of Chicago: Student government

-The student government of SAIC is unique in that its constitution requires four officers holding equal power and responsibility.
+The student government of SAIC, as required by its constitution, has four officers holding equal power and responsibility.
 Elections are held every year.
 There are no campaign requirements.
 Any group of four students may run for office, but there must always be four students.

 The student government is responsible for hosting a school-wide student meeting once a month.
 At these meetings students discuss school concerns of any nature.
 The predominant topic is funding for the various student organizations.
 Organizations which desire funding must present a proposal at the meeting by which the students vote whether they should receive monies or not.
 The student government cannot participate in the vote: only oversee it.

-Ranking

-In a survey conducted by the National Arts Journalism Program at Columbia University, SAIC was named the “most influential art school” by art critics at general interest news publications from across the United States. `the school has a graduation rate of 68%.
+Rankings

-In 2017, U.S. News & World Report's college rankings ranked SAIC the fourth best overall graduate program for fine arts in the U.S. tying with the Rhode Island school of Design.
-In January 2013, The Global Language Monitor ranked SAIC as the #5 college in the U.S., the highest ever for an art or design school in a general college ranking.

-In 2020 and 2021, U.S. News & World Report ranked SAIC as the second best overall graduate program for fine arts in the U.S. tied with Yale University.
+As of 2025, U.S. News & World Report ranks SAIC as the second best overall graduate program for fine arts in the U.S. tied with the Yale School of Art and behind the UCLA School of the Arts and Architecture.
+In their previous rankings done in 2016, U.S. News & World Report's college rankings ranked SAIC the fourth best overall graduate program for fine arts in the U.S. tying with the Rhode Island School of Design (RISD), and behind Yale, UCLA, and Virginia Commonwealth University School of the Arts.

 In 2021, the university was ranked the seventh globally according to the QS World University Rankings by the subject Art and Design.

+In January 2013, the Global Language Monitor ranked SAIC as the #5 college in the U.S., the highest ever for an art or design school in a general college ranking.

+In a 2002 survey conducted by the National Arts Journalism Program at Columbia University, SAIC was named the "most influential art school" by art critics at general interest news publications from across the United States.